Myles Rowe: 2022

 After the 2021 season concluded, Force Indy announced that it would move up to the Indy Lights series in 2022.
 However, this resulted in Rowe being out of a ride for the 2022 season in the USF2000 Championship.
 Due to a lack of a budget for the full season, Rowe launched a GoFundMe campaign.
 He received a $200,000 donation which allowed him to sign with Pabst Racing to compete at the opening round in St. Petersburg.
 After crashing in the first race at St. Petersburg with Thomas Nepveu, Rowe would win the second race and his first with Pabst Racing.
 With additional sponsorship, he was able to compete at the second round at Barber and would win the first race.
 Rowe continued into the third round at Indianapolis searching for additional funds with his season likely to be cut short if additional funding could not be found.
 However, his season was saved due to additional funding from Roger Penske.

+Rowe would continue to run the full season and contend for the 2022 championship.
+From the round at Indianapolis Raceway Park to the first race in Toronto, he would take three wins and seven straight podiums.

+The championship battle would go into the final round at Portland between Jace Denmark and Michael d'Orlando.
+Rowe was leading the championship with 346 points with d'Orlando (323 points) and Denmark (321 points) sitting in second and third respectively.
+Rowe would qualify in fourth for race one but ultimately finished in tenth due to running wide trying to defend position from Nikita Johnson.
+This would reduce Rowe's lead in the championship to just four points ahead of Denmark.

+In Race 2, Denmark started in pole position, however Rowe drove over the back of Denmark's car at turn one, causing him to fall down the order.
+He subsequently finished sixteenth, with fellow championship contender d'Orlando finishing in fourth.

+Going into the final race, Rowe was still the championship leader with 363 points while Denmark (357 points) and d'Orlando (356 points) were in second and third respectively.
+Rowe would experience contact on lap one of the race demoting him to fifteenth.
+He managed to make up ten places to finish fifth.
+Ultimately, this was not enough to claim the title since rival d'Orlando managed to win the race and consequently the championship.

+Rowe ended the 2022 USF2000 season with five wins, finishing second in the overall championship.